 - Type of the work that will be conducted.

 The employer applies for a work permit from Norwegian officials.
-If they issue it and agree to bring the skilled worker to Norway, he/she can move to the country.
+If they issue it and agree to bring the skilled worker to Norway, he/she can immigrate to Norway as a skilled worker.

 The employer might have to prove that there is no one in Norway and the EU to fill the position.
 This could be a bit hard part to get the approval.